Marriage Registration Marriage Registration

 Conclusion

-The Prohibition of Child Marriage Act (PCMA), 2006 states that the Legal Age of Marriage in India would be 18 for females and 21 for boys by 2023.
+The Prohibition of Child Marriage Act (PCMA), 2006 states that the Legal Age for Marriage in India would be 18 for females and 21 for boys by 2023.
 To avoid child marriage and protect people’s rights and well-being, it is essential to adhere to the legal marriage age in India.
 Making educated selections about marriage can also be aided by taking into account aspects like one’s mental, physical, and financial preparation as well as by seeking professional legal counsel from agencies like Vakilsearch.
 It is crucial to raise awareness about child marriage, support initiatives to do so, and make sure people marry at an appropriate age while protecting their rights and well-being.

 About the Author